-- 1. Pull the hood release handle (1) located below the instrument panel; the hood will then spring up slightly. - 2.
-Locate the lever (2) in between the hood and grille, and push the lever sideways with your fingertips. - 3.
-Raise the hood (3). - 4.
-Remove the support rod (4) and insert it into the slot (5).
+- Pull the hood release handle (1) located below the instrument panel; the hood will then spring up slightly. - Locate the lever (2) in between the hood and grille, and pull the lever up with your fingertips. - 3.
+Raise the hood 3. - 4.
+Remove the support rod 4 and insert it into the slot 5.

-Hold the coated part (A) when removing or resetting the support rod.
+Hold the coated part (a) when removing or resetting the support rod.
 Avoid direct contact with the metal parts, as they may be hot immediately after the engine has been stopped.